ni/ams-power-supply-plugin-template/CONTRIBUTING.md

 # Using a Real Device

-- Ensure that in Process Data.vi from the template, the simulation helper VIs and connections are removed and replaced with driver calls.
+- Ensure that in Process Data.vi from the template, the simulation helper VIs and connections are removed and replaced with driver calls.The Process Data.vi can be used as a simulator to create connections between LLCs and ensure that an accurate output is generated.
+To use a real device, connect the ADAS HIL obect and Power Supply Objects to the Read and Write VIs for the capabilities.
+Process Input.vi and Process Output.vi can be used as helper VIs.

 - Make sure that inside of the Exit Initialize.vi, the device initialize VI is connected.